What is visualization training?

 4. Repeat this exercise each day, for at least five minutes each time.

 Do you want to use visualization to make improvements in your life, change habits, and achieve goals?
-To learn more, read Visualize and Achieve.
+To learn more, read Manifest and Achieve Whatever You Want.